tplatt92/tplatt92/README.md

 Day 48: Continued work on the space tourism site.
 Managed to get the technology page working and is now fully responsive.
 Just need to figure out a way to position the image and size it correctly.

+Day 49: We were introduced to testing and had a guest lecture on the imoportance of Test Driven Development and the advantages of automated testing rather than manual tesing.
+At the end of the day I filtered through our space projects and pruned unneccessary pieces of code.

+Day 50: We learnt about Unit testing using vitest.
+I really enjoyed today as we got to put out JS skills into practice by writing an ever increasingly complex function.
+What was difficult was remembering to use Test Driven Development priciples and ensure that we write the test first before we write any code.
+Although this seemed counterintuitive, I can appreciate the power of it and will start incorporating it into my working practices.

+Day 51: Today we learnt about end to end testing looking at user flows and how we can test that they work as expected using Playwright.
+This was a really interesting tool that includes a useful GUI that shows you what your tests are doing.
+We looked at how to use different locators, actions and assertions.
+Started to learn react and began the react library course of FreeCodeCamp.

+Day 52: Looked into API testing using a combination of different testing packages like vitest and supertest.
+It was really interesting to see how we could similate different requests and automate them rather than using thunderclient.
+Continued with the React course into the evening.

 </details>